jobe-m/ownkeepass/README.md

 Features
 --------

-*   Load and save (automatically in background) kdb database file
+*   Load and save (automatically in background) kdb database files (Keepass 1)
+*   Load kdbx database files (Keepass 2)
 *   Create, modify and delete Keepass groups and entries
+*   Move password entries between groups
 *   Create new and open existing keepass files from Phone's Home folder, SD Card or Android Storage
 *   Database settings adjustable like master password, encryption algorithm and key transformation rounds
 *   Search keepass entries in whole database
+*   Fast unlock a database with the first 3 characters of the master password
+*   File browser for selecting a database file for loading and choosing a directory for creating a new database
 *   Copy username and password from within cover page and use cover page to peak from other apps to look up username and password
 *   Clear clipboard after 10 seconds and a lot of more

 That's it so far.

-11-Aug-2015
+19-October-2015

 Copyright 2014 - 2015 Marko Koschak.
 Licensed under GPLv2.
 See LICENSE for more info.